drozhevskii/ChatGPT_Twitch_Bot/README.md

 bot.run()
 ```

+### Activate the bot:

-In order to turn this program into an executable, use the Pyinstaller library.
+You need to write/download both chatGPT_bot and twitch_bot and then turn twitch_bot into an executable, using the Pyinstaller library.
 Pyinstaller allows you to quickly convert a Python file to an executable file from your terminal.

 This code is a command line instruction that uses the PyInstaller library to create a standalone executable file for the Python script "validation.py".